catherinemarvin/musicality-lecture/README.md

 Lesson plan
 ==========

-1) Play "Good Queen Bess" 2x
+0) Don't freak out when you mess up

+1) Play Gordon Webster - "Exactly Like You" 1x: dance

 Macro
 ------

 2) INTRODUCING: AABA

-3) Play the "AABA" intro of "Good Queen Bess"
+3) Play the "AABA": listen for it

+4) INTRODUCING: AAAB

+5) Play and listen for it

-4) Teach routine
+6) Teach routine
 - 3x swingout
 - 1x inside turn
 - 3x swingout
 - 1x lindy circle
 - 3x charleston
-- 1x sendout
+- 1x side by side 8 count lindy hop footwork thing
 - 3x swingout
 - 1x outside turn

-5) Do routine
+7) Do routine

 Micro
 ------

-6) Teach some 7-8-1-2 variations
+8) Teach some 7-8-1-2 variations

-7) 7-8-1-2 freedom
+9) 7-8-1-2 freedom

-8) Some charleston variations
+10) Some charleston variations

-9) Note for leads: give your partner some space
+11) Note for leads: give your partner some space

-10) Note for followers: make sure to keep paying attention to your lead
+12) Note for followers: make sure to keep paying attention to your lead

-11) Things that happen are bound to happen again
+13) Things that happen are bound to happen again

-12) Don't freak out when you mess up